________________

 "This is Ro Lohin," Christian said.
 Lohin isn’t just any art dealer.
 She is a former student of Carone and an accomplished artist with numerous exhibitions and awards.
 Upon meeting her in the presence of the Carone sons, it was not difficult to notice the mutual respect they shared for each other.
 A loyal friend with a business prowess, Lohin is entrusted by the estate to represent Carone’s most important works on paper and sculptures.

-“Sometimes his imagination got quite extreme,” Christian said.
+After making our way to Lohin's office, I asked the Carones about their father's approach to painting, and quickly discovered the twins' uncanny knack for completing each other's sentences, especially when it comes to the subject of their father’s blazing imagination.“Sometimes his imagination got quite extreme,” Christian said.
 “I think some had to do with—” Claude finished the sentence: “Being a painter.
 He was always finding situations.
 He would take off on it.
 Once you get into that state of mind, you can go anywhere and find situations in nature and go off on it,” Claude said.

 "He borrowed from the mystical, from Blake, from poetry," Lohin said.
 "It's automatism.
 You start painting with your mind," Claude said.
 Carone described in great detail the concept of "pulling an image" from nature, with the help of the pigment itself.
 His sons expounded on the subject, particularly in regard to their father's use of unusual pigments, and in some cases, paints which were unavailable to the general public, if not completely outlawed.